isabella232/journeys.en/help/using/building-journeys/journeystop.md

 ---
-title: Interrupting a journey
+title: Terminating a journey
-description: Learn how to interrupt a journey
+description: Learn how to terminate a journey
 page-status-flag: never-activated
 uuid: 269d590c-5a6d-40b9-a879-02f5033863fc
 contentOwner: sauviat